retrieve a group from the database of Frobenius groups

 The algorithm used by IdentifyFrobeniusGroup involves producing a hash value for the group based on evaluating a translate of the order class polynomial of the group at a particular point modulo a suitable prime number.
 This turns out to be a perfect hash for the Frobenius groups database, so no additional isomorphism tests are required to identify the group.
 (The specific prime and evaluation point are subject to change, and therefore are not documented.)
 For this reason, the use of the assign option can add considerably to the cost of identifying groups of larger order, as it requires an additional, explicit isomorphism computation.

-The AllFrobeniusGroups( n ) command returns a list of all the Frobenius groups of order n, where n is a positive integer for which the Frobenius groups of order n are known.
+By default the AllFrobeniusGroups( n ) command returns a list of all the Frobenius groups of order n, where n is a positive integer for which the Frobenius groups of order n are known.
+You can use the 'output' = "iterator" option to cause AllFrobeniusGroups to return an iterator object instead.

 G1≔ < a permutation group on 9 letters with 5 generators >